JoClaivaz/Mammals_orthologs_exp/README.md

 ###Script folder
 ##Domain_modification_inference subfolder
 #AIM
-Filter out domain loss which are repeated in domain architecture, which are less informative and less susceptible to present expresssion pattern shift.
-Conserved only pair without domain modification (control) and 1 domain modification.
+Infer pair without domain modification or one domain loss Filter out domain loss which are repeated in domain architecture, known as less informative and less susceptible to present expresssion pattern shift.

 #'extract_ortholog_pair_OMA.py'
-Infer the different paralog for each species from the not unique ortholog pairs present in OMA.
-Write one specific file for each specie paralog and each ortholog pariwise specie comparison.
+Conserved unique ortholog (1:1) from OMA and infer the different paralog for each species from the not unique ortholog pairs present in OMA.
+A paralog family number is associated in function of which species gene is considered for the paralog inference (WARNING a geneID can have different paralog family; unique paralog family per gene identifier is considered in 'plot_results_tspec.R', can be done before if it accepted)
 Input: 'oma-pairs.txt' (recovered from OMA) and list of considered species
 Output: 'pairwise_ortholog_SPECIE1_SPECIE2' and 'pairwise_paralog_SPECIE'
 Command line: python extract_ortholog_pair_oma.py list_considered_species pair_ortho_path sequence_file_input regexp_pair regexp_output

 #'extract_ortholog_fasta_sequence.py'
-extraction of the amino acid fasta sequence in function of the considered ortholog and paralog pairs, write files with considered protein sequence.
+extraction of the amino acid fasta sequence in function of the considered ortholog and paralog pairs, store in files considered protein sequences or each species.
 Input: 'pairwise_ortholog_SPECIE1_SPECIE2', 'pairwise_paralog_SPECIE' (both called by the combination of 'list_considered_species', 'pair_ortho_path', 'regexp_pair'), 'oma-seqs.fa' (recovered from OMA) and list of considered species
 Output: 'protein_sequence_SPECIE'
 Command line: python extract_ortholog_fasta_sequence.py list_considered_species pair_ortho_path sequence_file_input regexp_pair regexp_output